Great Divide Trail: Section F

 The southern end of this 100 km section is the townsite of Jasper, but unlike most other sections, the northern end is not near a trailhead but rather at the junction between the North Boundary Trail and Robson Pass Trail to Berg Lake, the original northern terminus of the GDT.
 Section F uses trails that weave along the boundary of Jasper National Park and Mount Robson Provincial Park.

-Northbound, the section starts with approximately 20 km west along Highway 16 to Yellowhead Pass, returning to the divide for the first time since Howse Pass, some 270 km to the south.
-After turning northwest up the Miette River, the trail criss-crosses the divide at a series of passes below treeline—Centre (1980 m), Grant (2131 m), and Colonel (1849 m)—to get to the Moose River valley.
-Although Jasper National Park classified this area as a wildland, horse outfitters continue to maintain the trail and campgrounds.
+Northbound, the section starts with approximately 20 km along Highway 16 to Yellowhead Pass, returning to the divide for the first time since Howse Pass, some 270 km to the south.
+After turning northwest up the Miette River, the trail criss-crosses the divide at a series of passes below the treeline—Centre Miette (1980 m), Grant (2131 m), and Colonel (1849 m)—to get to the Moose River valley.
+Although Jasper National Park classifies this area as a wildland, equestrian users continue to maintain the trail and campgrounds in both the Jasper and Mount Robson parks, and the GDTA helps clear the Robson side.

 If hikers are able to make a challenging ford of the Moose River, they can return to Highway 16 using an access trail down the west side.
 While the GDT initially stays on the east bank, it must still ford the Moose River and some of its major tributaries several times on the way up to Moose Pass.
-Once over the pass, the trail drops down to the Smoky River, a powerful waterway that also must be forded, whether hikers are continuing on Section G or hiking back to Highway 16 over Robson Pass and the Berg Lake Trail.
+Once over the pass, the trail drops down to the Smoky River, a powerful waterway that also must be forded, whether hikers are continuing on Section G or hiking back to Highway 16 through Robson Pass and the Berg Lake Trail.